 - actions that are bad to do but not good not to do

 Wider definitions of supererogation, which refer to any non-obligatory good action, are at risk of losing sight of the specifically moral value usually associated with “acting beyond the call of duty” or “going the second mile.”
 Although “supererogatory” in English also means superfluous, the technical Roman-Catholic meaning of the concept is closer to what moral philosophy wishes to highlight as a separate category of action.
-A typical ethically informed definition of supererogation relates both to the element of over-subscription (doing literally more than duty requires) and to the high risk involved in the action (Feinberg 1968).
+A typical ethically informed definition of supererogation relates both to the element of over-subscription (doing literally more than duty requires) and to the high cost or risk involved in the action (Feinberg 1968).
 There is a debate whether cost to the agent is a necessary condition of supererogation, for some minor supererogatory acts do not seem to involve costs, let alone risks.
 However some cost to the agent, even if marginal, is part and parcel of supererogatory behavior, even if the agent enjoys engaging in it (Benn 2018b).
 But risk is not necessarily the source of the value of supererogation.
 Yet it is true that, unlike definitions offered by deontic logicians, an ethical definition of supererogation must include a condition that the action be of a particularly moral value.
 The source of this particular value is double: the good intended consequences on the one hand, and the optional nature of the act on the other.
-The good promoted is typically of an altruistic nature and thus an act may be supererogatory even if the overall good is not promoted (as might be the case in extreme acts of self-sacrifice for the sake of another).
+The good promoted is typically of an altruistic nature and thus an act may be supererogatory even if the overall good in the world is not promoted (as might be the case in extreme acts of self-sacrifice for the sake of another).
 Supererogatory behavior is typically other-regarding: even if there are duties “to oneself” (which many ethical theorists doubt), it is hard to see how they can be transcended in a supererogatory way.
 In that respect, most definitions of supererogation in modern ethics diverge from the Christian tradition: whereas for the latter paradigm examples of supererogation are piety and chastity, for the former these are altruistic deeds of extreme beneficence.
 There are, however, contemporary non-religious views which leave room for self-regarding actions of supererogation (Kawall 2003).

 An illustrative case for this altruistic characterization of supererogation is the understudied issue of whether governments can act supererogatorily (for an exception, see Weinberg 2011).
-Weinberg examines all the possible objections to such a possibility, primarily in terms of the government's exclusive role to be bound by justice, but still wishes to leave the door open for some possible governmental acts which go beyond duty — such as throwing a block party or investing money in the preservation of the historical legacy of the nation.
+Weinberg examines all the possible objections to such a possibility, primarily in terms of the government’s exclusive role to implement justice, but still wishes to leave the door open for some possible governmental acts which go beyond duty — such as throwing a block party or investing money in the preservation of the historical legacy of the nation.
 But these examples are not intuitively clear cases of government supererogation and even if they were, they would always be entangled (as the author admits) with questions of the way the money for these projects was collected and now spent (which is typically a matter of justice).
-Furthermore, if the definition of superergoatory action consists of a condition of beneficent intention (like in Heyd) or altruism, governments cannot be easily considered as agents able to show these attitudes.
-They are impersonal.
+Furthermore, if the definition of supererogatory action consists of a condition of beneficent intention or altruism (like in Heyd), governments cannot be considered as agents able to show these attitudes.
+For they are impersonal institutions.
 For that reason it is dubious whether governments, or other institutions like the courts, can show forgiveness since their function is to do justice and promote the good according to the law rather than break the rules from an altruistic intention.
 And of course it is hard to see how the government can “sacrifice itself” or its own interests for the sake of another individual or state.

 Doing one’s duty does not win the agent any credit.
 She only did what she had to do.
 But going beyond the call of duty is meritorious exactly in the sense that the agent did something “extra,” breaking the balance of justice or that of respect for claim-rights and the fulfillment of duties.
 This merit of supererogatory action should be held distinct from the praise we often assign to the agent.
 Praise is a subjective assessment or recognition of the particular way in which the agent faced a moral challenge and acted as she did (e.g. overcoming special difficulties or obstacles, or sacrificing herself in the course of doing either what was her duty or what lay beyond it).
 Merit is an objective property of the act itself.
 It is typically attached to heroic and saintly acts, but it can also be gained by minor supererogatory acts of kindness or gifts, and is thus not necessarily associated with particular praise for the agent (cf. Montague 1989, Trianosky 1986).
 Recent works on supererogation refer to “moral-merit-conferring reasons” for action, i.e. reasons which are neither “requiring” nor “justifying” as a way to untie “the knot” (or alleged paradox) of supererogation (Horgan and Timmons 2010, Dreier 2004).
 But unlike the Catholic doctrine, few theorists of supererogation believe that this merit is transferable or can serve as compensation for other people’s moral failures.
 And although supererogation cannot be hoped to simply offset even one’s own violations of duty, the merit of actions beyond the call of duty definitely plays an important role in the overall evaluation of one’s moral record.
 In cases of a high potential benefit we may sometimes even be permitted to act supererogatorily rather than do our duty (Kamm 1985).
 Furthermore, the traditional idea of merit (or “superabundance”) associated with supererogation is reflected in secular ethical theory in the duty of gratitude: acknowledging the meritorious nature of a gift or any non-obligatory well doing is the morally obligatory response (irrespective of the moral praise which might or might not accrue to the agent of the supererogatory act).